Campus Law Enforcement Policies

 The Department’s Public Safety officers perform accident, crime, and loss prevention functions which include identifying vulnerability to crime, fire, and accidents, and designing and implementing programs to reduce such incidents.
 They also educate the University staff on how to create and maintain a safer and more secure academic and residential environment.
 All Missouri State University Public Safety Officers have the authority necessary to request identification of University members; enforce Missouri State policies, rules, regulations, and codes; and report any alleged irregularities.

-Any individual on the Missouri State University campus who is a victim of or observes any criminal activity should report the incident immediately to 911.
+Any individual on the Missouri State University campus who is a victim of or observes any criminal activity should report the incident immediately to 417-836-5509 or to 911.
 Persons reporting criminal incidents should provide as much information as available.
 If possible, this should include the location, nature of injuries, the description of possible criminals, and briefly what happened.
 Springfield Police officers will respond to protect the victims, investigate the incident, and make arrests when necessary.

-Conduct which may include criminal activity can be reported to Residence Life, Housing and Dining Services Staff or the Office of the Dean of Students for the purpose of accessing services available from those or other University offices.
+Conduct which may include criminal activity can be reported to Residence Life, Housing and Dining Services Staff or the Office of the Dean of Students solely for the purpose of accessing services available from those or other University offices.
 Individuals will be encouraged to report any criminal activity to the Springfield Police Department.

 Standard of conduct

-The University if proud of its student record and reserves the right to discipline or dismiss any student who fails to maintain its standards.
+The University is proud of its student record and reserves the right to discipline or dismiss any student who fails to maintain its standards.
 As a condition of admission, each student concedes to the University this power of discipline in order to preserve the University ideals of scholarship, integrity, and personal propriety.
 Each student is expected to accept responsibility as a member of the University and is held accountable to the Missouri State University Code of Student Rights and Responsibilities, academic integrity expectations, and other University rules and regulations published on the Current Students web page and on the Missouri State University web page.

 Personal safety and security